1955 U.S. National Championships – Women's singles

 First-seeded Doris Hart defeated unseeded Patricia Ward 6–4, 6–2 in the final to win the women's singles tennis title at the 1955 U.S. National Championships.
+Hart won the tournament without losing a set.

 Seeds

 The seeded players are listed below.
 Doris Hart is the champion; others show in brackets the round in which they were eliminated.